 The College’s annual lambing event, held across two days, is a celebration of nature and countryside crafts.
-Dates are Saturday 25 and Sunday 26 April 2020.
-Visitors can meet our lambs, watch countryside craft demos, visit the farm, experience tree climbing, animal handling and more.
+Visitors can meet our lambs, watch countryside craft demos, visit the farm, shop for homemade gifts, animal handling and more.

 For enquiries, including stall enquiries:

 Women who are, or think they may be, pregnant should not attend this event.
 There is a risk of disease amongst the lambs which can cause harm, including miscarriage.